nimeetshah0/Ola-Receipt-Extractor/README.md

 # Ola-Receipt-Extractor
-Extract Ola cabs receipts from Gmail
+Extract Ola cabs receipts from Gmail and convert them into PDF

+Use case: Submit conveyance proofs for Income Tax

 Uses NodeJS and Puppeteer